Traian Ionescu: Managerial career

 Ionescu (pictured, right) and Silvio Piola (left) at the Coverciano training center in 1965.

 Ionescu started his coaching career at Divizia C team, Casa Armatei Craiovei, which shortly after his appointment had dissolved.
 Subsequently, he worked as a youth coach at Flacăra Ploiești, where he discovered talents such as Mircea Dridea, Vasile Sfetcu and Constantin Tabarcea, reaching the 1957 national junior championship final which was lost to Universitatea Cluj.

 Ionescu went on to coach the senior squad of Dinamo București, where he demonstrated a remarkable ability to discover and promote young talent.
 Among the notable players he developed was Ion Pârcălab, who, after being transferred from UTA Arad, evolved into one of Europe's premier forwards.
 He also recognized Mircea Lucescu playing football on a gravel field and noticed Cornel Dinu during a Metalul Târgoviște match against Dinamo in the quarter-finals of the 1964–65 Cupa României.
 Furthermore, he decided to transfer 16-year-old Florea Dumitrache after observing him for only ten minutes in a junior-level football game at TUG București.
 Other significant players he coached at Dinamo included Constantin Frățilă, Ilie Datcu, Gabriel Sandu, Florin Cheran, and Alexandru Sătmăreanu.
 These individuals, along with others he coached such as Ion Nunweiller, Lică Nunweiller, and Gheorghe Ene, became important members of Romania's national team throughout the 1960s and 1970s.
 In his spells with The Red Dogs, Ionescu helped the team win four Divizia A titles and one Cupa României after a 5–3 victory in the final against rivals Steaua București.
+During some of his years spent at Dinamo, Ionescu co-coached the team alongside Angelo Niculescu and Nicolae Dumitru.
+His first continental success was helping the club get past East German champions Motor Jena to reach the round of 16 in the 1963–64 European Cup campaign.
+One of his most important European achievements was the historical 2–1 win over Helenio Herrera's Inter Milan in the 1965–66 European Cup edition, the Italians being the winners of the previous two seasons of the competition.
+Ionescu said after the game:"Our boys have proven once again that when they give it their all, they can achieve extraordinary results."
+However, they lost the second leg with 2–0.

 He had his first coaching experience outside Romania in Turkey at Fenerbahçe with whom he won the 1969–70 Turkish League and a TSYD Cup together with his former Dinamo players, Ion Nunweiller and Ilie Datcu.
-Ionescu also worked at Sportul Studențesc București, Olimpia Satu Mare, Jiul Petroșani with which he reached the 1977–78 Balkans Cup final, SC Bacău, Petrolul Ploiești, Steaua București, Chimia Râmnicu Vâlcea, Olt Scornicești, CSM Reșița.
+Ionescu also worked at Sportul Studențesc București, Olimpia Satu Mare, Jiul Petroșani—with which he reached the 1977–78 Balkans Cup final—SC Bacău, Petrolul Ploiești, Steaua București, Chimia Râmnicu Vâlcea, Olt Scornicești and CSM Reșița.
 He also had a second coaching experience outside Romania at Morocco's Olympic team from 1983 until 1984.
 Ionescu had a total of 287 matches as manager in Divizia A, consisting of 128 victories, 70 draws and 89 losses.